Links on Android Authority may earn us a commission. Learn more.

 The OnePlus Nord N200 makes a case for 5G phones on a budget.
 Prior to its arrival, you were looking at the $250-$300 range for affordable 5G.
 Now, 5G can be had for even less thanks to OnePlus.
 But 5G isn’t everything.

 Is the Nord N200 for you?
-If you want the cheapest entry point to 5G, the OnePlus Nord N200 delivers on the basics.
+If you want a cheap entry point to 5G, the OnePlus Nord N200 delivers on the basics.
 For many, that might be enough.
 If you’re purely a OnePlus fan on a tight budget, the Nord N200 may be a rebadged Oppo phone, but it makes the right upgrades to the Nord N100 to make the jump.
 Just make sure that 5G is an important factor in your purchasing decision because if it’s not, there are plenty of other robust alternatives out there.